 BisB conducts its business in accordance with the highest standards of ethical behavior.
-A Code of Business Conduct has been developed, based on the CBB's Principals of Business regulations, to govern the personal and professional conduct of the directors and employees of the Bank.
-The code is based on the following principals:
+A Code of Business Conduct has been developed, based on the CBB's Principles of Business regulations, to govern the personal and professional conduct of the directors and employees of the Bank.
+The code is based on the following principles:

 - 1. Integrity

 - 2. Conflicts of Interest

 - 3. Due Skill, Care and Diligence

-- 4.Confidentiality
+- 4. Confidentiality

 - 5. Market Conduct

-- 6 Customer Assets
+- 6. Customer Assets

 - 7. Customer Interest

 - 8. Relations with Regulators

 - 9. Adequate Resources

-- 10.Management, System & Controls
+- 10. Management, System & Controls

-The requirements under each of the above principals are made available to the Board and employees of the Bank.
-The Board monitors any exceptions to the above principals by way of reviewing formal reports issued to the Board's Audit, Compliance & Governance Committee.
+The requirements under each of the above principles are made available to the Board and employees of the Bank.
+The Board monitors any exceptions to the above principles by way of reviewing formal reports issued to the Board's ACGC.